Bell Plaza Bike Depot - Adaptive Reuse of a Historic Building

 Sustainability Features

-Salvaged bricks from other local buildings will be used in construction.
+Salvaged bricks from historic local buildings preserved and used in construction.

-The bike depot will connect Downtown Redding with the wide network of surrounding bike trails.
+The bike depot connects Downtown Redding with the wide network of surrounding bike trails.

-Designed to meet CalGreen standards which aim to reduce indoor water usage and energy usage.
+Designed to meet CalGreen standards which reduce indoor water usage and energy usage.

 Project